rsperberg/foundation-logo/README.md

 Since, by definition, only the seven letters used in the word ”Foundation“ comprise the glyphset of the logo, all the other characters, numbers, symbols and punctuation are conjectures.

-One surprising aspect of the Foundation logo, is that the Apple TV+ series has used two different logos:
+One surprising aspect of the Foundation logo is that the Apple TV+ series has used two different logos:

 <img src="logos/Foundation_Logo_version_w_dotted_O.jpg" alt="The Foundation logo used in episode 1, with a dot above each O" title="The Foundation logo used in episode 1, with a dot above each O">